GaitovRK/GaitovRK/README.md

 Before iOS Development, I did research in Nottingham Trent University.
 You can see my works on Researchgate: https://www.researchgate.net/profile/Rashid-Gaitov

-Effect of Roof Types on Energy Use in Residential Buildings in Cold Climates February 2022
+*Effect of Roof Types on Energy Use in Residential Buildings in Cold Climates*
 DOI: 10.1007/978-3-030-94514-5_36

-Conference: 7th International Conference on Architecture, Materials and Construction
-Project: SPRING EU-India Research Project
-Rashid GaitovRashid GaitovSerik TokbolatSerik TokbolatMohamad Y. MustafaMohamad Y. MustafaRajnish Kaur CalayRajnish Kaur Calay
+*Investigation of the impacts of design parameters on thermal performance of buildings in cold climate*
+DOI: 10.1051/e3sconf/202124607002

 ## Studies
 #### Swiftbook.ru Online School